su-group/PFAS-atlas/README.md

 **How to cite**

-    Please cite this paper as:Su, An & Cheng, Yingying & Zhang, Chengwei & Yang, Yun-Fang & She, Yuan-Bin & Rajan, Krishna.
-(2023).
-An Artificial Intelligence Platform for Automated PFAS Subgroup Classification: A Discovery Tool for PFAS Screening.
-10.26434/chemrxiv-2023-4m96k.
+    Please cite this paper as: An Su, Yingying Cheng, Chengwei Zhang, Yun-Fang Yang, Yuan-Bin She, Krishna Rajan, An artificial intelligence platform for automated PFAS subgroup classification: A discovery tool for PFAS screening, Science of The Total Environment, 921, 2024, 171229 (https://doi.org/10.1016/j.scitotenv.2024.171229).